samirsahoo007/bigdata/README.md

 * Ambari - Provision, Monitor and Maintain cluster
 * Apache Drill - SQL on Hadoop
 * Apache Storm - Storm is about real-time processing of data streams.
 It consists of higher level of abstraction than simple message passing (which permits describing topologies as a DAG), per-process fault-tolerance and definite at-least-once semantics for each message in the structure.
+* Apache Kafka is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
+* Spark Streaming is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
+* Apache Cassandra is a distributed and wide-column NoSQL data store.

 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hadoop/images/HadoopEcosystem-min.png)